mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 inhabited Zhdant and minor mutations or developments that took place during the 300,000 years they lived on their new homeworld.
-Their height and physical build are both consequences of Zhdant’s 0.85 g surface gravity.
+Their height and physical build are both consequences of Zhdant's 0.85 g surface gravity.

 An evolutionary adaptation allows Zhodani to digest certain proteins native to Zhdant, which are indigestible